Supreme Court Rules States Are Free To Legalize Sports Betting

 The law known as the Professional and Amateur Sports Protection Act, passed in 1992, prohibited sports betting, except in four states where it had already been legalized — Nevada, Delaware, Montana and Oregon.
 It gave the other states one year to legalize such betting, if they wanted to.

+The Supreme Court's court decision reversing that outcome will make it easier to open the door to sports betting.

+But the status quo struck down by the Supreme Court looks almost quaint in light of increased pressure to legalize sports betting across the board.

-"Now the American Gaming Association estimates that illegal sports betting has grown to $150-billion-a-year market.
-And cash-starved states are salivating at the thought of raising billions from legalizing and licensing that activity, not to mention taxing the proceeds."
+The American Gaming Association estimates that illegal sports betting has grown to $150-billion-a-year market.
+And cash-starved states are salivating at the thought of raising billions from legalizing and licensing that activity, not to mention taxing the proceeds.

-While Bradley's objection to sports betting was one of personal principles, the Supreme Court case has nothing to do with the merits or morality of betting on sports.
-The question was whether the Bradley law, through the way it was written, commandeers state governments to enforce federal policy.
+New Jersey, home to at least a half dozen shuttered Atlantic City casinos, is a state where Republicans and Democrats since 2011 have been trying to overturn the federal ban or somehow get around it.

+After oral arguments in December, then-Gov. Chris Christie, R-N.J., said on the Supreme Court steps, "If we're successful here, we can have bets being taken in New Jersey within two weeks of a decision by the court.
+We're like boy scouts; we're prepared."

 The law does not itself ban sports betting.
 Instead it prevents states from legalizing sports betting.